rush86999/atomic-generative-ai-landing/content/_index.md

 workflow:
   title: "What If You Could Have a Chat With Your Calendar? - Coming Soon!"
   image: "/images/banner.svg"
   description: "Powered by ChatGPT, You can have a conversation to meet, block, schedule, find, update, create and more with your calendar.
-Most importantly, you can teach it your preferences and priorities.\n
+Most importantly, you can teach it your preferences and priorities."

 # call_to_action